a-tokyo/guc-evaluation-automate/README.md

 ### Customization
 - var grade = 0; // holds the grade; 0 for strongly agree 5 for strongly disagree
-- var attendance = '0'; // holds the attendance; 0 for always, 5 for almost never
+- var attendance = 0; // holds the attendance; 0 for always, 5 for almost never
-- var studyTime = '5'; // hold the study time; 0 for 1 hour, 5 for 6 hours
+- var studyTime = 5; // hold the study time; 0 for 1 hour, 5 for 6 hours
-- var amountOfWork = '2'; // holds the amount of work; 0 very great and 5 very low
+- var amountOfWork = 2; // holds the amount of work; 0 very great and 5 very low
-- If you don't want the form to auto submit, remove the line: document.getElementById('pstEvalBtn').click();
+- If you don't want the form to be submitted automatically, remove the line: document.getElementById('pstEvalBtn').click();

 ##### Disclaimer